wwwclaw/blog/src/content/posts/hello.md

 date: "2020-05-13T23:35:44-07:00"
 desciption: "My plans staring out"
 tags: ["goals", "about"]
+categories: ["misc"]
 ---

 Hello.

 Most likely you're reading this after I've had this blog up for some time (or you're related to me).

 So let me share a little about what I'm thinking while starting out.
-Of course, I just have a fuzzy little vision in my head now, and don't know where this adventure will really go.
+Right now, this is just a fuzzy little vision in my head, and don't know where this adventure will really go.

-My basic goal is to share my ideas in hopes others find them useful, and they in turn add unique perspective share these new ideas with even more people.
+My basic goal is to share my ideas in hopes others find them useful, and others add their unique perspectives and share their ideas with even more people.

 I think I can contribute when it comes to the future of technology, how to build it, and what it might look like.
 This is where my mind goes when I daydream and it's how I spend my free time, usually by tinkering with cutting edge software.
 I run into little useful ideas and, when experimenting, often have to work though many practical hurdles.